Andreas Ludwig Casselman

 1745 there is record that Andreas sells 280 acres to William Johnson, one of the powerful Johnson family who were loyal to and proxies for King George.
 There is a split in the family as Andreas brother Johann Wilhelm stays in New York and his sons join the British military.
 Many of these descendants end up in Canada where the line thrives to this day.

-In 1746 Andreas' oldest son William Henry and wife Anna Margaretha have a son named William Henry 2nd who is born in Frederick, Virginia.
-In 1748 they have another named Jacob also in Frederick and 1753 Henry is born in Clarke, Virginia.
+1745 Andreas' oldest son William Henry 1719-1808 marries wife Anna Margaretha 1718-1753 in Virginia and they have a son named William Henry 2nd 1746-1815 who is born in Frederick, Virginia.
+In 1748 they have another named Jacob also in Frederick and Henry 1753-1845 is born in Clarke, Virginia.
+By 1800 this William is living in PA

-In March 1748 we find a diary entry of Matthias Gottschalk, a Moravian itinerant missionary, "...to the South Branch...a German named Kasselman, in whose house I felt a peculiar grace ...Mr.
+1748 March we find a diary entry of Matthias Gottschalk, a Moravian itinerant missionary, "...to the South Branch...a German named Kasselman, in whose house I felt a peculiar grace ...Mr.
 Kasselman accompanied me three miles, he took me across the South Branch ...".
 (The Virginia Magazine of History and Biography.
 1903.
 Vol. X , p.
 66.)
 For meetings ...
 "Mr. Kasselmann, I believe, would be willing to permit the use of his house." ( ibid., 1904.
 Vol. X I , p.
 226.).
 That bridge was most likely at the current "John Blue Bridge" which is exactly 3 miles north of Hanging Rocks.
-These two points indicate the father Andreas and wife Margaretha, sons William and his wife Anna Margaretha, Jacob and David, had settled on these lands, even before they actually had title from Lord Fairfax.
+These two points indicate the father Andreas and wife Margaretha, sons William and his wife Anna Margaretha, Jacob, David, and Lewis had settled on these lands, even before they actually had title from Lord Fairfax.

-17 Aug 1749 two land grants, #28 of 300 acres & #29 of 404 acres, on Wappacomo or Great South Branch of Potomac in Frederick Co.
+1749 17 Aug two land grants, #28 of 300 acres & #29 of 404 acres, on Wappacomo or Great South Branch of Potomac in Frederick Co.
 VA from Lord Fairfax.
 (Frederick County VA: Northern Neck Grant Book G, p.
 281-282.)
 Ten years later these were sold to David & Jacob.
 Note: William Castleman also received a grant on 23 Aug 1749.
 These lands are 60 to 65 miles west of Berryville, Virginia.

-The early 50's must have been good years for the family as they soon acquired "Town Lots" in nearby Winchester, which was a bustling center of civilization about 50 miles east of their farms.
+The early 1750's must have been good years for the family as they soon acquired "Town Lots" in nearby Winchester, which was a bustling center of civilization about 50 miles east of their farms.
 A well conditioned horse can travel that distance in a day or two, maybe a three day horse and wagon trip.

-15 May 1753 granted Town Lot #49 of 1/2A. & Commons Lot #48 of 5A. in Town of Winchester, VA.
+1753 15 May granted Town Lot #49 of 1/2A. & Commons Lot #48 of 5A. in Town of Winchester, VA.
 (Frederick County VA: Northern Neck Grant Book H, p.366.)
 Note: William Castleman & Jacob Castleman also granted lots.

-17 Jun 1754 "Castlemans wagon" to be kept & used near Wills Creek & Redstone by Col. Washington's Regiment.
+1754 17 Jun "Castlemans wagon" to be kept & used near Wills Creek & Redstone by Col. Washington's Regiment.
 (Abbot, W.W.
 (Editor).
 The Papers of George Washington.
 Series 1, 1748-Aug 1755: Letter from John Carlyle to GW, pp. 140-141.)
 "The Castleman family was among the earliest families to settle in Frederick County." (ibid.
 Footnote 7. p.
 144.)

-Mar 1756 suit by Henry Heath vs. Lodowick Castleman ; debt; to next Court on motion of defendant.
+1756 Mar suit by Henry Heath vs. Lodowick Castleman ; debt; to next Court on motion of defendant.
 (Frederick County VA Court Order Book 7, p.
 25.)
 In the Court Order Book of Apr 1762 it is noted that the parties agreed to dismiss this case.
 Henry Heath was a doctor. ------

 1757 on Virginia Tax list to pay with 25 pounds of tobacco.
 (Greene, Katherine G. 1926.
 Winchester, Virginia. and It's Beginnings 1743-1814. p.
 388.)

-12 Apr 1757 paid for his horse hired by Col. Geo.
+1757 12 Apr paid for his horse hired by Col. Geo.
 Washington's Regiment [Regiment also hired horses from William Castleman & Jacob Castleman].
 (DLC:GW, Reel 30, Series 4.)

-19 Nov 1757 At a called Court - Lodowich was charged with murder of James Haines, a VA soldier; he & witnesses (named) were examined and the Court decided he should be jailed & tried by the Court in Williamsburg, VA.
+1757 19 Nov At a called Court - Lodowich was charged with murder of James Haines, a VA soldier; he & witnesses (named) were examined and the Court decided he should be jailed & tried by the Court in Williamsburg, VA.
 (Frederick County VA Court Order Book 7, p.
 321.)
 Note: Haines died 10 Nov 1757 at Ft.
 Loudoun in Winchester.
 He was in Col. George Washington's Regiment - as were the witnesses.
 Found no further record of the trial or the verdict.

-1 0 Mar 1758 suit by Michael Ernest vs. Lodowick Castleman; debt; dismissed on motion of plaintiff.
-Sep 1758 suit by Jacob High vs. Lodowick Castleman & Robert Worth; ______ ; find for plaintiff.
+1758 Sep suit by Jacob High vs. Lodowick Castleman & Robert Worth; ______ ; find for plaintiff.
 (Frederick County VA Court Order Book 8, p.
 41 & p.
 116.)

-12 Mar 1759 Ludwick of Hampshire Co. leased to David Castleman of Frederick Co. for 5 shillings; Lot # 29 of 404 acres on Great South Branch of Potomac River, grant from Lord Fairfax 17 Aug 1749.
+1759 12 Mar Ludwick of Hampshire Co. leased to David Castleman of Frederick Co. for 5 shillings; Lot # 29 of 404 acres on Great South Branch of Potomac River, grant from Lord Fairfax 17 Aug 1749.
 Sold & Recorded 12 March 1760 to David Castleman for £70.
 (Hampshire County VA Deed Book 1, pp. 27-29.)

-Apr 1759 suit by John Blagg vs. Lodowick Castleman; complaint; parties failed to appear.
+1759 Apr suit by John Blagg vs. Lodowick Castleman; complaint; parties failed to appear.
 (Frederick County VA Court Order Book 8, p.
 225.)

-18 Jul 1759 Ludwick of Hampshire Co. leased to Jacob Castleman of Frederick Co. for 5 shillings; Lot # 28 of 300 acres; also 119 acres a part of Lot # 29, on Great South Branch of Potomac River, grants from Lord Fairfax 17 Aug 1749.
+1759 18 Jul Ludwick of Hampshire Co. leased to Jacob Castleman of Frederick Co. for 5 shillings; Lot # 28 of 300 acres; also 119 acres a part of Lot # 29, on Great South Branch of Potomac River, grants from Lord Fairfax 17 Aug 1749.
 Sold & Recorded 12 Mar 1760 to Jacob Castleman for £70.
 (Hampshire County VA Deed Book 1, pp. 25-26.)

-5 Sep 1759 one of 12 people as defendants in suit by "Our Sov.
+1759 5 Sep one of 12 people as defendants in suit by "Our Sov.
 Lord the King"; both sides heard; suit "dismis'd".
 (Frederick County VA Court Order Book 8, p.
 313.)

 1760 on Virginia Tax list to pay with 22 pounds of tobacco.
 (Greene, Katherine G. (1926).
 Winchester, Virginia, and It's Beginnings 1743-1814. p.
 393.)

-9 Jun 1761 leased to Robert Craigen of Frederick Co. for 5 shillings; Lot #49 of 1/2 acre & #48 of 5 acres in the Town of Winchester ... grant from Lord Fairfax 15 May 1753.
+1761 9 Jun leased to Robert Craigen of Frederick Co. for 5 shillings; Lot #49 of 1/2 acre & #48 of 5 acres in the Town of Winchester ... grant from Lord Fairfax 15 May 1753.

-On 10 Jun 1761 Ludowick & wife Mary (her mark W) of Hampshire Co. sold to Robert Craigen for £70.
+1761 On 10 Jun Ludowick & wife Mary (her mark W) of Hampshire Co. sold to Robert Craigen for £70.
 Proved in Frederick Co.
 Court 4 Aug 1761 and the Court ordered Nathan & Benj.
 Kuykendall to visit Ludowick's home in Hampshire Co. to examine his wife Mary to confirm her release: Recorded 12 May 1762.
 (Frederick County VA De ed Book 6, pp. 543-547.)

-Sep 1762 suit by Lodowick Castleman vs. John Gale; continued to next Court.
+1762 Sep suit by Lodowick Castleman vs. John Gale; continued to next Court.
 (Frederick County VA Court Order Book 10, p.
 271.)

 1761 cleared & improved a 300 acre plantation on Dunnings Creek about 4 miles from the Town of Bedford in Cumberland Co.
 PA. (reference from Bedford County PA Deed Book A , p.
 497.)

-25 Jul 1763 acquired ticket from George Groghan for Lots # 11,12,13 on north side of broad street between Fort Bedford & Bedford Bridge in Town of Bedford. (reference from Bedford County PA Deed Book A, p.
+1763 25 Jul acquired ticket from George Groghan for Lots # 11,12,13 on north side of broad street between Fort Bedford & Bedford Bridge in Town of Bedford. (reference from Bedford County PA Deed Book A, p.
 481.)

-17 Jun 1767 Survey # 3881 on his 300 acres on Dunnings Creek, down the Creek & includes his improvements.
+1767 17 Jun Survey # 3881 on his 300 acres on Dunnings Creek, down the Creek & includes his improvements.
 [Survey # 3879 for Paul Waug, Sr..."adj.
 Ludwig Casselman"...on Dunnings Creek. p.112.]
 (Whisker, James B. (1985).
 The Bedford County Archives.
 Vol. 1, p.
 93.)

 1768 Tax: Cumberland Co., Bedford: 2 horses, 4 cattle, 300 acres Unwarranted, 30 cleared.